huidadou/riemann-revealed/content/index.md

 2. **[[history|The History]]**: Context on Göttingen, David Hilbert, and the Millennium Prize.
 3. **[[math|The Mathematics]]**: Proofs and lemmas accessible to competent high school graduates.

-*Jetzt beginnen wir zusammen die spannende Reise.*
+*Jetzt beginnen wir zusammen die spannende Reise!*